-The Episerver CMS authentication and authorization system uses the default membership and role system as introduced in ASP.NET.
+The Episerver CMS supports several different authentication and authorization systems, see Security section.
+This article describes usage of the default membership and role system as introduced in ASP.NET.
 For details about the provider model, see the Introduction to Membership section at Microsoft MSDN.

 Authentication and authorization is used by the system to identify users and user groups, and determining what they are allowed to do.

 - Authentication.
 The process of identifying a user, usually with a username and a password.

 - Authorization.
 The process of determining the specific actions a user is allowed to perform.